-Could Software Stop School Shootings?
+How Software Is Taking On School Shootings

 In the immediate wake of two of the deadliest mass shootings in modern U.S. history, Americans stare at the aftermath and wonder why.
-We ask why, and how do we keep this from happening again?
+Again, we ask why, and how do we keep this from happening again?

-Amid inaction around gun or mental health policy, an increasing number of American schools are turning to technology to mitigate, and possibly prevent, shootings.
-One of the growing number of companies aiming to meet the demand is PikMyKid, a four-year-old Tampa-based school-focused startup that sells an app that helps parents and teachers track students during and after pickup times.
-Earlier this year, it added a new feature aimed at keeping kids safe during emergencies like an active shooter: a panic button that allows school employees to quickly notify first responders of their location, and send them blueprints of school buildings.
+Amid inaction around gun reform or mental health policy, an increasing number of American schools are turning to technology to prepare for, and possibly prevent, shootings.
+“We have so much to do,” says Pat Bhava, the CEO and founder of PikMyKid, a four-year-old Tampa-based startup that helps parents and teachers track students during and after pickup times.
+Earlier this year, the startup added a new feature to its app aimed at keeping kids safe during emergencies like an active shooter: a panic button that allows school employees to quickly notify first responders of their location, and send them blueprints of school buildings.

-Eventually, Pat Bhava, the company’s CEO and founder, hopes the system could even prevent shootings.
-“We have so much to do,” he said.

-Originally, the app was focused on addressing the chaos of end-of-day dismissals: by showing where parents or caregivers are parked in a school pickup line, the company says it can shorten the time it takes to pick up children, and help schools make certain that the right kid is getting in the right car.
+Initially, PikMyKid was focused on addressing the chaos of end-of-day dismissals: by showing where parents or caregivers are parked in a school pickup line, the company says it can shorten the time it takes to pick up children, and help schools make certain that the right kid is getting in the right car.
 Bhava, who is Indian, said he got the idea after his daughter’s school “put a white girl in the car.”

-As PikMyKid began managing the traffic flow in and out of schools, he heard a new client demand from school administrators.
-“They needed to cut down the reaction time from when an incident happens to when the first responders and the entire school swings into an action plan,” he said.
+As the app began managing the traffic flow in and out of schools, Bhava discovered another problem school administrators faced.
+“They needed to cut down the reaction time from when an [active shooter] incident happens to when the first responders and the entire school swings into an action plan,” he said.

-The app’s new feature offers teachers and staff a panic button: when a school employee spots a threat, she presses a button within the PikMyKid app.
+The app’s new feature offers teachers and staff a panic button: when a school employee spots a threat, they press a button within the PikMyKid app.
 Once the alert is triggered, the real-time location info of the device is sent to 911 and to other important contacts.
 The app activates the phone’s microphone too, sending a continuous audio signal to emergency responders.
-(Schools pay between $3,000 and $4,000 per year to operate the system, depending upon the size of the school and other options; Bhava says it’s now in use at about 110 schools across 24 states and 3 different countries.)
+Schools pay between $3,000 and $4,000 per year to operate the system, depending upon the size of the school and other options; Bhava says it’s now in use at about 110 schools across 24 states and 3 different countries.

-Like other apps that offer digital panic buttons, including Rave Mobile Safety and SchoolGuard, PikMyKid is also adding support for digital maps that can be sent to first responders so that they don’t enter classrooms or hallways blind during an emergency.
+Like other apps that offer digital panic buttons, including Rave Mobile Safety and SchoolGuard, PikMyKid is also adding support for digital maps so that first responders don’t enter classrooms or hallways blind.
 In July, the startup signed a partnership with FacilityONE, a company that makes interactive, digital blueprints.
 Currently, most schools’ architectural plans aren’t digitized, but instead kept as hard copies at courthouses or municipal archives.
 After FacilityONE maps a school, PikMyKid loads the blueprint into the school’s safety profile.
 “As [first-responders are] approaching any school for any emergency, they are able to pull up these blueprints right from the [PikMyKid] portal,” Bhava says.

 A similar mapping system for emergency responders is being implemented at over 25 high schools in Ocean County, California, at a cost of about $800 per floor, county prosecutor Joseph Coronato told USA Today in August.
 Emergency planning firm Critical Response Group and defense and security company BAE Systems, which make the system, say it could also be deployed in courthouses, hospitals, power plants, places of worship, and theme parks.